 Blow Dryer or Hair Straightener

-Using a blow dryer or hair straightener to treat lice comes with risks of burns; in addition, its effectiveness is not proven, so it is not a home remedy we recommend to treat and get rid of lice.
-If these tools worked, there would be a lot fewer cases of lice since many families readily use these tools after washing their hair.
+Does heat kill lice?
+Using a blow dryer or hair straightener to treat lice comes with risks of burns; in addition, its effectiveness is not proven, so it is not a home remedy we recommend to treat lice.
+If these tools worked, there would be a lot fewer cases, since many families use these tools daily to style their hair.

 Herbal Shampoos

-Using herbal shampoos will not get rid of head lice.
-Some are formulated with specific scents or essential oils that can help to repel lice, like our sulfate-free shampoo and conditioner that are mint-scented.
-However, this shampoo will not get rid of lice like any other herbal shampoo or conditioner.
-Some scents do repel head lice, so they may be an effective deterrent to getting a case of lice, but they will not kill lice or treat a lice infestation.
+Using herbal shampoos will not work to rid you of lice and nits.
+Some are formulated with specific scents or essential oils that can help to repel lice, like our mint-scented sulfate-free shampoo and conditioner.
+Yet this effective repellant shampoo is no more useful in head lice treatments than any other shampoo.
+Some scents do repel head lice, so they may be an effective deterrent to getting a case of lice, but they will not kill lice or treat head lice infestations.

 Benzyl Alcohol Lotion

-Benzyl Alcohol Lotion is not a home remedy for lice, rather it is a prescription-only head lice treatment that is no longer in use in the United States.
+Benzyl Alcohol Lotion is a prescription chemical that is no longer in use in the United States.
 Historically, this lotion was used as a topical treatment to get rid of head lice.
 When applied to the hair as directed, this treatment would kill live bugs on the head, but not all of the adult lice.
-However, this is not an ovicide, meaning it does not penetrate the shell of the lice eggs to kill the baby lice.
-So either all of the eggs will need to be removed, or a second, and sometimes third, treatment would be required to ensure a case of lice is completely eradicated.
-In addition, this treatment option carried a hefty price tag.

 Cetaphil

 Cetaphil is a home remedy that can be purchased at any local grocery store.
-It is a lotion that is used to treat lice in much the same way as oils or mayonnaise is used.
-The lotion would need to be applied and combed through the hair and left on the hair long enough to suffocate the lice.
-However, you’ll still need to remove all of the lice eggs, and this lotion can be thick, making it more difficult to comb out with a fine-tooth comb.
+It is a lotion that is used to treat lice in much the same way as oils or mayonnaise are used.
+The lotion would need to be applied and combed through the hair and left on the hair long enough to suffocate the lice on the scalp.
+However, you'll still need to remove all of the nits, and this lotion can be thick, making the hair more difficult to comb out with a fine-tooth comb.

 Pyrethrin